go-steem/rpc/README.md

 ## Status

 This package is still under rapid development and it is by no means complete.
 For now there is no promise considering API stability.
+Some response objects maybe be typed incorrectly.
+The package is already usable, though.
+See the `examples` directory.

 The following table documents the API completion: